RadoslavSV/vim-textfill/README.md

 # vim-textfill
-A plugin for Vim, written in Vimscript, for a University project for a discipline "Using and scripting Vim".
+A Vim plugin, written in Vimscript, for a University project for the discipline "Using and scripting Vim".